0xisk/post-quantum-wallet/README.md

 ## Overview

 This project was designed to showcase an end-to-end post-quantum secure wallet using the [Trampoline browser extension](https://github.com/eth-infinitism/trampoline) and the [Bundler](https://github.com/eth-infinitism/bundler).
-While some integration parts remain challenging and require more time to complete, we focused on providing a functional CLI application, `zkvm-cli`, for streamlined testing and experimentation.
+While some integration parts remain challenging and require more time to complete, we focused on providing a functional CLI application, `cli`, for streamlined testing and experimentation.

 The solution leverages Zero-Knowledge Proofs (ZKPs) to protect users' public keys from exposure on-chain, ensuring Ethereum security in a post-quantum era.

 ### TODOs

 - [X] Run `anvil` local Sepolia hardfork node.
-- [X] Implement ZKVM methods `zkvm-methods` that has the Risc0 constraints.
+- [X] Implement ZKVM methods `methods` that has the Risc0 constraints.
-- [ ] Benchmarking (time-analysis) for the `zkvm-methods` guests.
+- [ ] Benchmarking (time-analysis) for the `methods` guests.
-- [X] Implement ZKVM host `zkvm-host` that has the host program that passes the private inputs to the guests.
+- [X] Implement ZKVM host `host` that has the host program that passes the private inputs to the guests.
-- [X] Implement ZKVM test `zkvm-test` that has an integration tests for the zkvm methods.
+- [X] Implement ZKVM test `test` that has an integration tests for the zkvm methods.
 - [X] Implement a simple account contract for demo purposes `SimpleAccountDemo.sol`.
-- [X] Create CLI app `zkvm-cli` commands for proof generation and submission.
+- [X] Create CLI app `cli` commands for proof generation and submission.
-- [X] Verify SNARK (Groth16) proofs on-chain in `zkvm-cli` app.
+- [X] Verify SNARK (Groth16) proofs on-chain in `cli` app.
-- [ ] Verify STARK (Post-Quantum) proofs on-chain in `zkvm-cli` app.
+- [ ] Verify STARK (Post-Quantum) proofs on-chain in `cli` app.
 - [ ] Investigate recursive proof techniques for large proofs.
 - [ ] Investigate `risc0-nova` for helping proving STARK proofs.
 - [X] Deploy `EntryPoint` contract and ensure compatibility.